Best tours in Melbourne

 A history of Melbourne's food culture is, in many ways, a history of Melbourne.
 From Chinese immigrants during the gold rush to Italian, Greek and other waves of new Melburnians brought their culinary traditions with them.
 The tour starts at the top of Spring Street and travels down through the CBD, pointing out famous Melbourne eateries and their histories along the way.
 Highlights include Spring Street Grocer (and its intriguing cheese cave), Florentino (now Grossi Florentino), Pellegrini's, and Chinatown gems HuTong and Maxim's.
 Or course there are snacks along the way (a coffee, ice cream, egg tart and curry puff on the day we went), plus lunch is included.
 The tour also includes plenty of suggestions of excellent restaurants to try in the future, so bring a notebook.
 Departs Princess Theatre, every Fri & Sat 10.30am. $119.

 If you find walking tours too sober and pub crawls declassé, join guide Ben Oliver on a tour of Melbourne’s famed laneways, Federation Square, the Forum, the MCG, AC/DC Lane, the Old Treasury Building, Chinatown and more.
-The tour stops at two bars en route, and dinner at one is included.
+The tour stops at three bars en route, and dinner at one and snacks at another are included.
 You'll learn fascinating stories about Melbourne's seedy past, including tales of murder, brothels and a centuries-old unsolved mystery.
-Departs Federation Square, Wed 6pm & Sat 4.30pm. $59
+Departs Federation Square, Wed 6pm & Sat 4.30pm. $85

 The first thing you'll be told on the Chocoholics tour is to pace yourself.
 Heed that advice because you're going to be tasting a lot of coverture chocolates and desserts over the tour.
 Your guide will take you through some of the city's dinkiest arcades and laneways in the search for Melbourne's finest chocolate, with tasting, discounts and insight from professional chocolatiers at every stop.
 You'll even learn how to taste chocolate like a pro.
 Block Arcade (Elizabeth St entrance), Wed & Fri 2pm; Sat noon & 3pm; Sun 3pm. $99, $49 for kids.